Proportional representation systems for Canada

 Mixed Member Proportional (MMP)

 Mixed Member Proportional (MMP) as envisaged for Canada would involve the creation of top-up regions normally including from 8 to 16 representatives.
 About 60% of these representatives would be elected as they are now, using first-past-the-post in single-member ridings.
 This would free up about 40% of the available seats to be allocated as top-ups to ensure proportionality overall in each region.
+You vote for a regional candidate.
 In the transition from our current system to MMP, existing single member ridings would be made larger to make room for the top-up seats and avoid having to increase the number of seats.
 Citizens wishing to contact their representative would have a choice of contacting their local representative or one of the regional representatives.

 MMP is used in Germany, New Zealand and Scotland.